Polish Cinema's Golden Age: The Glamour & Progress Of Poland's Interwar Films

 From Revolutionary To Prime Minister: The Unknown Fates Of Polish Terrorists

-Orlę ultimately went on to struggle, but it was another of Biegański’s works from this period, the thrilling 1925 Wampiry Warszawy (Vampires of Warsaw), the debut film for Igo Sym, which proved the most popular for Polish audiences desperate to entertain their passion for adventure.
+Orlę ultimately went on to struggle, but it was another of Biegański’s works from this period – the thrilling 1925 Wampiry Warszawy (Vampires of Warsaw), the debut film for the actor Igo Sym – which proved the most popular for Polish audiences desperate to entertain their passion for adventure.

 This adventurousness was furthered by the strong literary basis in Polish films of the interbellum.
-Despite some sensational pieces that found popularity before WWI, such as the 1913 Halka and Quo Vadis?, the latter based on Henryk Sienkiewicz’s Nobel Prize-winning novel, it was during the interbellum that this inspiration reached the heights of national fame.
-Though the war coincided with the advent of modernism, bringing with it a stress on immediate experience rather than fiction and stressing the documentary style, contemporary writers re-scripted the age-old patriotism of the classical novels for a more daring audience, and worked with directors who were beginning to show personal styles of production to create truly modern masterpieces.
+Despite some sensational pieces that found popularity before WWI – such as the 1913 Halka and Quo Vadis?, the latter based on Henryk Sienkiewicz’s Nobel Prize-winning novel – it was during the Interwar period that this inspiration reached the heights of national fame.
+Though the war coincided with the advent of modernism, bringing with it a stress on immediate experience rather than fiction and stressing the documentary style, contemporary writers re-scripted the age-old patriotism of the classical novels for a more daring audience, and they worked with directors who were beginning to show personal styles of production to create truly modern masterpieces.

 The Man Behind Quo Vadis

 Sfinks was also becoming more subtle, releasing a film which would catapult Smosarska to the pinnacle of her career in 1926.
-The popular Trędowata (The Leper) was adapted from the acclaimed novel of the same name by Helena Mniszkówna which, in a contemporary literary environment seeping with historical fiction, was a glittering and liberating portal to a more lively Polish existence.
+The popular Trędowata (The Leper) was adapted from the acclaimed novel of the same name by Helena Mniszkówna.
+In a modern literary environment seeping with historical fiction, it was a glittering, liberating portal to a more lively Polish existence.

-Indeed, the first Polish film with sound, Moralność Pani Dulskiej (The Morality of Mrs. Dulska), released in 1930, was based on a Polish drama.
-It was widely acclaimed as a technological advancement for Poland, though the production was an international affair, and the quality of sound-on-disc, recorded at Syrena Records in Warsaw, and the poor lip synchronisation were criticised by newspapers.
-Nevertheless, it was another advance for the Polish cinema industry as a whole, particularly with its background in patriotism and theatre culture.
-It was also the first major movie success for cabaret performer Adolf Dymsza, and catalysed his brilliant movie career throughout the 1930s.
+Indeed, the first Polish film with sound, Moralność Pani Dulskiej (The Morality of Mrs Dulska), released in 1930, was based on a Polish drama by Gabriela Zapolska.
+It was widely acclaimed as a technological advancement for Poland – though the production was an international affair, and the quality of sound-on-disc, recorded at Syrena Records in Warsaw, was criticised by newspapers, as was the poor lip synchronisation.
+Nevertheless, it was another advance for the Polish cinema industry as a whole, particularly with its background in patriotism and theatrical culture.
+It was also the first major movie success for the cabaret performer Adolf Dymsza, and catalysed his brilliant movie career throughout the 1930s.